How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 The back of the CC lock hardware should have two screws holding a metal plate down.
 The plate must have “CHANEL” embossed on the left and “PARIS” embossed on the right.

-Only flathead or star screws (the latter only made its debut on Chanel bags in 2015) are used by the brand.
+Only flathead or star screws (the latter only debuted on Chanel bags in 2015) are used by the brand.

 Starting in the ’80s, Karl Lagerfeld began to lace leather into the chains on some Chanel bags.
 Today, there are four ways the luxury brand does this.